-1) Obtain enough rest – It has been known for some time know that getting enough quality sleep is essential for proper brain function and memory solidification.
+1) Get enough rest – It has been known for some time know that getting enough quality sleep is essential for proper brain function and memory solidification.
 It is also thought that reading or studying something right before bed-time is especially helpful for reinforcing retention of that material.
 To store information, the brain creates neuro-pathways, and these are reinforced during sleep.

 Recent research is also pointing to the importance of resting the mind while awake.
 Neuroscientist at New York University found that neuro-pathways are reinforced if the brain is given a chance to be idle after acquiring new information.
 Giving our brain a few moments of idle time during the day can be difficult in our society.
 With computers, TV, cell-phones, i-Pods, and the like, our brains hardly have time to rest.
 Try taking a few moment throughout the day to cut out all the noise.
 The extra time you take to rest when asleep and awake can help your mind more efficiently process all those important goals and tasks throughout your day.

 2) Eat the right foods – Fat, carbohydrates, and protein are all important for optimum brain function, but it’s important to get the rights kinds.
 One of the most important kinds of fats for brain function, one many people are short on, is Docosahexaenoic Acid (DHA).
 DHA is an Omega-3 fatty acid that is an important building block of the brain’s structure.
 Adequate Omega-3 consumption is shown to improve the brain’s circuitry and synapse health and may improve overall brain function.
 The recommended dietary consumption of Omega-3s is 1,500 to 3,000 mg per day.